 Who I Am & What I Do

-“Tatay, sino yun?”
-A young Milo pulled on his father’s hand and pointed to a village elder steaming banana leaves to lay on the chest of a young man on the ground.
+"Dad, who is that?"
+Young Milo pulled on his father's hand and pointed to a village elder, who was steaming banana leaves to place on the chest of a young man lying sick on the ground.
+This was Milo's first exposure to hilot, an ancient healing tradition from his native Philippines -- that utilizes both physical and spiritual interventions for curative ends.

-“True healing is holistic.
-It’s the result of opening the energies of not just the body, but the mind and spirit.
-If you touch one or two, but not all three, the healing won’t be complete.
+"True healing is holistic: it's the result of opening not just the energy channels of the physical body, but also the channels of the mind and spirit.
+If you touch one or two, but not all three, the healing won't be complete.
 Do you understand?"

 Massage Therapist License: MT.0022333